 Compensating employees as part of a total rewards strategy that aligns with organizational strategy is critical and complex.
 Study of various approaches to using compensation effectively to reward performance, create engagement, and measure the impact of a company's compensation strategy.
 Prerequisites: Introduction to HR in the Business World (may be waived based on HR experience).
-Critical evaluation and research writing (may be waived based on writing assessment).
+Principles of Evidence-Based HR (may be waived based on research credentials assessment).